-Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through the Web SDK and social messaging as soon as Zendesk messaging is enabled on your account, without making any updates.
+Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through your SDKs without making any updates.

 In Flow Builder, the out-of-the-box flow looks like this:

 Default flow for end users

 The default flow pictured above translates to an automated conversation in any enabled social messaging or Web SDK channels.
 For instance, when a customer launches the Web SDK, they’ll see the following: